matteobiagiola/FSE19-submission-material-TEDD/README.md

 - `baseline_complete|string_analysis|nlp_verb_only_baseline|nlp_verb_only_string|`
 `nlp_dobj_baseline|nlp_dobj_string|nlp_noun_matching_baseline|nlp_noun_matching_string`

 The possible combinations of those arguments are listed below (as example `application_name=ppma`).
-The following commands assume you are in the `~/workspace/FSE19-submission-material/tedd` folder:
+The following commands assume you are in the `/home/user/workspace/FSE19-submission-material/tedd` folder, assuming that `/home/user` is your home directory:
 1. `./run-experiment.sh ppma baseline_complete baseline_complete` (it takes ~1.3 h to run)
 2. `./run-experiment.sh ppma tedd string_analysis` (it takes ~52 min to run)
 3. `./run-experiment.sh ppma tedd nlp_verb_only_baseline` (it takes ~18 min to run)